 While the term “moisturizer” is often used to describe a product, moisture itself is the element of oil and hydration is the element of water.
 Moisturizers that are oil-free contain hydrating ingredients that are better suited for oily skin types, while traditional moisturizers contain oils to nourish the skin.
 Moisturizers can range in thickness based on their oil content as well as the types of oils used in the product.

-For drier skin types, ingredients such as Shea Butter, Rosehip and Argan Oil provide richer textures and nourishment to the skin.
+- For drier skin types, ingredients such as Shea Butter and Rosehip provide richer textures and nourishment to the skin.
 Vitamin C also defends the skin from external aggressors, supporting a strong skin barrier to lock in moisture.

 Drying alcohols such as isopropyl and denatured alcohols are the first ingredients to avoid, as they will strip the skin and prevent your products from moisturizing the skin.
 Additionally, ingredients such as mineral oil and petroleum provide a layer on the skin that feels nourishing, but instead, sits on top of the skin, clogs pores, and can cause the skin’s natural oil production to slow, resulting in more dryness.

 Moisturizers By Skin TypePicking the perfect moisturizer can be tough, but at InstaNatural we believe in creating products for different skin types, as well as customized routines that provide real results.
 Check out the below recommendations based on your skin type: